We have declared five basic policies, and are deploying systems and measures for their achievement.

-In order to cultivate the next generation of capable business leaders, we have established the Business Leader Training Course for managers and the Junior Business Leader Training Course for regular employees.
+In order to cultivate the next generation of capable business leaders, we have established the Business Leader Training Course for managers and the Junior Business Leader Training Course for non-management positions.
 Participants selected from our group companies take part in content-rich training programs throughout the year.
 These programs include talks by directors / corporate officers, specialized lectures by outside instructors, and competitive business simulations carried out with employees from other companies.
 In addition to providing practical business knowledge, participants develop a more managerial outlook and the ability to think and act independently as future business leaders.
-As of the fiscal year ended March 31, 2020, there were 9 people enrolled in the Business Leader Training Course and 13 people enrolled in the Junior Business Leader Training Course.

 Evaluation and Treatment of Employees

 The SCREEN Group performs fair and acceptable evaluations based on each employee’s role and job performance.
 We also fairly reward employees for the contributions they have made based on corporate and sectional performance.
 We also hold periodic training for evaluators so that they can gain a deeper understanding of the goalsbased management and evaluation methods that form the basis of their evaluations and treatment of employees.
 In addition, employees also do multi-faceted evaluations of their bosses, thus helping ensure that the evaluation process is a two-way street and that evaluations are appropriate.

 Towards Sustainable, New Work Styles